Search tools deliver faster, more accessible results than traditional reports.

 Within a system that can handle large amounts of data, this search functionality allows users to quickly and easily find the data they need.
 Searchable data should include information about assets, attachers, and activities, including the current status and a complete history for every asset.
 Multiple searches can also be combined to filter down to more precise results, and searches that are needed on a regular basis can be saved to a dashboard interface so they are easily accessible.
 Results can be formatted in a range of visual dashboards using charts and graphs for quick interpretation, such as pie charts, bar graphs, and timelines.
 For highly complex data sets that exceed the functionality of the data search, custom reports can be created.

 Saved searches can be set to run on predefined schedules (i.e. every Monday morning at 9 a.m.).
 They can be automatically pushed from the system and sent to preset email addresses, or made available on users’ dashboards.
-The ability to customize how, when, where, and who has access to data, and in what format they view it, is critical to maximizing the benefits of a shared, centralized asset database, as well as ensuring data security.
+The ability to customize how, when, where, and who has access to data, and in what format they view it, is critical to maximizing the benefits of a centralized platform, as well as ensuring data security.

 The Benefits of Sharing Asset Data